CrucifixArnaud/rapworldmap/readme.md

 ## Licence

-This project is registered under "Do What the Fuck You Want to Public License" (http://www.wtfpl.net)
+This project is licensed under the terms of the MIT license. (https://opensource.org/licenses/MIT)